sangstar/sangstar.github.io/docs/_posts/2023-04-22-imbalanced-datasets.markdown

 Additionally, if I worked with another primitive model like a decision tree, which recursively partitions the feature space based on chosen feature values, too little data might cause the tree to not have enough information to distinguish the minority class $$B$$ from $$A$$.

 This can be remedied to some extent with a more complex model like a neural network, thanks to its ability to fit non-linear decision boundaries quite well.
-Even still though, more data will greatly help.
-This still may not be enough, however.
+Even still though, it might not be enough.

 # Loss function assumes equal misclassification loss
 Cross-entropy is arguably the most widely used loss function for classification tasks, and is defined for two probability distributions $$P$$ and $$Q$$ as:

 $$H(P,Q) = - \sum_{i=1}^N p(x_i) \log{(q(x_i))}$$

 where $$p(x_i)$$ is interpreted as the true distribution and $$q(x_i)$$ as the predicted distribution.
-In this case, $$x$$ *does not** refer to feature vectors, but output vectors -- a vector of classes.
+In this case, $$x$$ *does not* refer to feature vectors, but output vectors -- a vector of classes.
 Remember that loss functions deal with comparing output vectors.

 This is why I kind of like writing it in terms of the dot product.
 This is the cross-entropy loss for datapoint $$(x_i,y_i)$$.